Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Conclusion

 \section{Conclusion}

-In the paper we presented a new iterative algorithm (MGN, Algorithm~\ref{alg:gauss_newton_our}) for numerical solution of the problem~\eqref{eq:wls} and compared it with a state-of-art algorithm based on the variable projection approach (VPGN, Algorithm~\ref{alg:gauss_newton_vp}).
+In this paper we presented a new iterative algorithm (MGN, Algorithm~\ref{alg:gauss_newton_our}) for computing the numerical solution to the problem~\eqref{eq:wls} and compared it with a state-of-art algorithm based on the variable projection approach (VPGN, Algorithm~\ref{alg:gauss_newton_vp}).
 We showed that the proposed algorithm MGN allows the implementation, which is more numerically stable for the case of multiple roots of the characteristic polynomial (in particular, for polynomial series, where the multiplicity is equal to the polynomial degree plus one).
-This effect can be explained by the inversion of matrices with conditional number $O(N^{t})$ in MGN (Theorem~\ref{th:gamma}), where $t$ is the multiplicity, while the direct implementation of VPGN deals with matrices with conditional number $O(N^{2t})$ \cite[Section 6.2]{Usevich2014}.
-The comparison of computational costs in Section~\ref{sec:comp_cost} shows that the algorithm MGN has slightly larger costs for the case of banded inverse weight matrices $\bfW^{-1}$.
+This effect can be explained by the inversion of matrices with condition number $O(N^{t})$ in MGN (Theorem~\ref{th:gamma}), where $t$ is the multiplicity, while the direct implementation of VPGN deals with matrices with condition number $O(N^{2t})$ \cite[Section 6.2]{Usevich2014}.
+The comparison of computational costs in Section~\ref{sec:comp_cost} shows that the algorithm MGN has slightly larger costs for the case of banded inverses $\bfW^{-1}$ of weight matrices.
 However, in the case of autoregressive noise with covariance matrix $\bm\Sigma$, the corresponding weight matrix $\bfW = \bm\Sigma^{-1}$ is banded itself and $\bfW^{-1}$ is not banded.
-Then the proposed algorithm MGN has much lower computational cost than VPGN.
-An important feature of the MGN algorithm is that it can be naturally extended to the case of missing data without increasing the computational cost (see Remarks~\ref{rem:wlsseminorm}, \ref{rem:wlsseminorm_ts} and the example in Section~\ref{subsec:model}.
+Then the proposed algorithm MGN has a much lower computational cost in comparison with VPGN.
+An important feature of the MGN algorithm is that it can be naturally extended to the case of missing data without increasing the computational cost (see Remark~\ref{rem:wlsseminorm} and the example in Section~\ref{subsec:model}.